The Copycats - Star Trek TOS

 Early Version 1 - 1975

 Above, right, and below - Early example.
 Note the Velcro on the handle.
-The manufacturer put Velcro on less than 25 units, and did NOT recommend its use as the unit was too heavy to be supported by Velcro only.
+The manufacturer put Velcro on less than 25 units and did NOT recommend its use as the unit was too heavy to be supported by Velcro only.
 In addition, early trigger box with epoxy glue "joining line" of tubed aluminum handle to fiberglass lower half of pistol unit.
+These also did not have the faux P1 trigger textured black vinyl strip.

 Version 2